-Martin, with his wife Katharina, has a six-year-old adopted son, Tobias, who suffers from a developmental disorder.
+Martin and his wife Katharina have a 6-year-old adopted son, Tobias, who suffers from a developmental disorder.
 They adopted him after his own parents died.
-Nicole and Christian, a young married couple moves to a neighboring house.
-Tobias and Nicole, a trained pediatric nurse get along nicely and with Nicole he begins to reveal himself in her presence.
-Katarina and Martin were initially pleased with Tobias' progress.
-However, Martin becomes suspicious and begins to spy on two.
-Nicole seduces Martin and they have sex, but when they quarrel and Nicolesays that she is Tobias's mother and her real name is Judith.
-She wants to return her son.
-Christian tells him that Judith should have killed her son at the insistence of her very religious mother.
-In addition, it turns out that Christian is not only the father of Tobias, but also the brother of Judith.
+Young married couple Nicole and Christian move into a neighboring house.
+Tobias and Nicole, a trained pediatric nurse, get along nicely, and he begins to reveal himself in her presence.
+Katharina and Martin are initially pleased with Tobias' progress, but Martin becomes suspicious and starts to spy on them.
+Nicole seduces Martin and they have sex, but they quarrel and Nicole says that she is Tobias's mother, her real name is Judith, and she wants her son back.
+Christian tells him that Judith should have killed her son at her very religious mother's insistence.
+It turns out that Christian is Tobias' father and Judith's brother.

 Terrible portrait of a serious mental disorder like BPD

 So the crazy villain in the movie has borderline personality disorder, and of course she harms herself, she is promiscuous and crazy.
 It's really irresponsible to make these portraits of a disorder when society is so ignorant when it comes to people with those disorders, which are very real and some people are struggling to overcome the stigmas associated with them.
 How would someone with BPD, who is in therapy and trying to live a normal life feel when watching this BS?
 Bad is how.
 It's just a poor decision to label the crazy person in a movie with a real disorder.

 - May 19, 2019

 Contribute to this page

 Suggest an edit or add missing content